-S. No. Gamete Zygote (i) Gamete is the germ cell that takes part in fertilisation during sexual reproduction.
-Zygote is the product of fertilisation, formed by fusion of male and female gametes. (ii) Gamete is haploid.
-There are two types of gametes - sperm in male and ovum in female.
-Zygote is diploid. (iii) Gamete carries characteristic of one parent only.
-Zygote contains characteristics of both the parents.
+S. No. Gamete Zygote

+(i) Gamete is the germ Zygote is the product

+cell that takes part of fertilisation, formed

+in fertilisation during by fusion of male and

+sexual reproduction. female gametes.

+(ii) Gamete is haploid.
+Zygote is diploid.

+There are two types

+of gametes - sperm

+in male and ovum in

+female.

+(iii) Gamete carries Zygote contains

+characteristic of one characteristics of both

+parent only. the parents.

 Gamete is a reproductive cell.
-It is of two types - sperm and ovum, each having one set of chromosomes obtained
+It is of two types - sperm and ovum, each having one set of chromosomes obtained from respective parent.
+During sexual reproduction, haploid sperm and ovum fuse together to form diploid zygote.
+The latter grows by mitosis to develop into embryo and subsequently forms the new individual.